 24. Swan Goose

-The swan goose is a species of large goose that is found in East Asia, in countries such as Mongolia, China, and Russia.
+The swan goose is a large goose species found in East Asia and countries such as Mongolia, China, and Russia.

 It is known for its migratory pattern, which sees it travel between its natural breeding range in inland Mongolia, Northeast China, and the Russian Far East, and its wintering grounds in central and eastern China.

-The swan goose is an important species in the region, as it provides an important food source for local people, as well as being an important component of local ecosystems.
+The swan goose is an essential species in the region, as it provides an important food source for local people and is an integral component of local ecosystems.

 Its migratory pattern also helps to spread nutrients around the region, as the birds carry food and other matter with them as they travel.